FREE SHIPPING Orders $99+ FREE GIFT $75+

-First, the basics: what is macadamia oil, how is it extracted, and why is it healthy for your skin?
+First, the basics: what is macadamia oil, how is it extracted, and what are the benefits of macadamia oil for skin?

 This yellow-white oil comes directly from pressing macadamia nuts.
 Like the nuts themselves, macadamia nut oil is rich in:

-Macadamia nut oil naturally has a ton of fatty acids, including oleic acid, linoleic acid, palmitoleic acid, and phytosterols.
+Macadamia oil for skin has a ton of fatty acids, including oleic acid, linoleic acid, palmitoleic acid, and phytosterols.
 When applied topically, these oils help repair the skin’s sebum barrier and prevent trans-epidermal water loss (TEWL).
 Translation?
 Stronger skin, less acne, less redness, and fewer wrinkles.

-Like any non-comedogenic oil, macadamia nut oil can also help balance your own sebum production thanks to its high concentration of natural vitamins and oils.
+Like any non-comedogenic oil, macadamia oil for skin can also help balance your own sebum production thanks to its high concentration of natural vitamins and oils.
 Seems counterintuitive?
 It’s not!

 Here’s how it works: your skin naturally produces oils.
 Well, if you have oily skin -- or dehydrated skin that’s become oily to overcompensate-- then you’re producing too much.
 By applying a biomimetic oil topically, you can clue your skin in and let it know, “Hey, you don’t have to produce so much oil any more!”
 The result?
 More balanced, even-looking skin.